Framework Law of Mother Earth and Integral Development for Living Well

 The Framework Law of Mother Earth and Integral Development for Living Well (La Ley Marco de la Madre Tierra y Desarrollo Integral para Vivir Bien) is a Bolivian law (Law 300 of the Plurinational State) enacted on October 15, 2012.
-It is the successor to the Law of the Rights of Mother Earth and was initially designed as full version of that law.
+It is the successor to the Law of the Rights of Mother Earth and was initially designed as the full version of that law.
 According to Derrick Hindery, "the law clearly reflects both the more environmentally progressive ideals pushed by the Unity Pact and the extractivist agenda of the Morales administration."

 The law authorizes the creation of new institutions: